build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 3. In the `Networking` view, select the custom VPC named `MMVPC`.
 Then, click `Add subnet` to add a third subnet and choose the three available private subnets (`PrivateSubnetMSKOne`, `PrivateSubnetMSKTwo`, `PrivateSubnetMSKThree`) for the the different zones in `us-east-1a`, `us-east-1b` and `us-east-1c`.

-4. Rather than the default security group select the security group named `MSK Security Group`.
+4. Rather than the default security group, select the security group named `MSK Security Group`.
 Lastly, click `Next`.

 !['Networking Settings' as part of 'Create Cluster' view within the Amazon MSK console](images/msk_vpc_settings.png)